1989 Tiananmen Square protests and massacre: Arrests, punishments, and evacuations

 On 13 June 1989, the Beijing Public Security Bureau released an order for the arrest of 21 students they identified as the protest leaders.
 These 21 most-wanted student leaders were part of the Beijing Students Autonomous Federation, which had been instrumental in the Tiananmen Square protests.
 Though decades have passed, this most-wanted list has never been retracted by the Chinese government.

+On 17 June, two individuals were captured after exchanging gunfire with soldiers.
+The same day, a woman who had been visiting a Western diplomat at Jianguomenwai diplomatic compound was observed being arrested by plainclothes policemen.